stephanoparaskeva/wdi-project-2-hackathon/README.md

 ---

 **Problem**: After clicking a currency pair, the graph and information sometimes does not show up.
-The console reports 'Cannot read property '5.
-Exchange Rate' of undefined'.
+The console reports "Cannot read property '5.
+Exchange Rate' of undefined".
 This is because there is a limit of 5 API calls per minute to the AlphaVantage API.

 **Solution**: The best way to overcome this would have been to find an alternative API to use, one that allowed more requests.